Heroic-Games-Launcher/known-fixes/README.md

 - SpellForce 2: Faith in Destiny
 - STAR WARS™ - The Force Unleashed™ Ultimate Sith Edition
 - Venetica - Gold Edition
+- The Expanse: A Telltale Series Deluxe Edition
 - The Witcher 2: Assassins of Kings Enhanced Edition

 ### Amazon: